ajakaja/ajakaja.github.io/_notes/lagrangian.md

 &= \int (S_t - S_{\vec{x}} \cdot \vec{v}) \gamma^{-1}(v) d \tau \\
 \end{aligned}$$

-But the most important one is:
+But the normal one for the Lagrangian is:

 $$\begin{aligned}
 S &= -m \int d\tau \\